prasuna12345/data-engineering-assignment/README.md

 * create staging tables as necessary for any intermediate steps in the process

 ## Instructions
-You should make a pull request to this repository containing the solution.
-If you need to clarify any point of your solution, please include an explanation in the PR description.
+You should send a zip file of repo in email to the HR containing the solution.
+If you need to clarify any point of your solution, please include an explanation in one of the solutionreadme.md file.

 What we expect:
 * The code implementing the ETL logic, triggered from the `run.py` script